Dec 13, 2023

 Plan B: current savings = $150,000 (1X salary), contribution to savings = 15% of income until age 65.
 Results: You should have enough money to last until age 81

-Method 4: The 70% method
+Method 4: The 70% Method

 The final way to determine how much you need to save for retirement is to take your current salary and assume you'll want to live on about 70% of that salary, adjusted for inflation, by the time you retire.

-That means if your salary is $100,000 today, you’d plan to live on $70,000 a year in retirement.
+That means if your salary is $100,000 today, you plan to live on $70,000 a year in retirement.
 If you plan to retire at 65 and live until 90, you'd want to save a total of $1,750,000 using the 4% Rule mentioned above ($70,000 divided by 4%).

 All of these retirement saving targets may sound high, but remember that compound interest will see your balance grow exponentially as you approach retirement.
 And your income is likely to steadily grow until then, as well.